macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

 ---

-A few hours later, once Ildren, Parvi, Emfelli and Starry
+A few hours later, once Ildren, Parvi, Emfelli and Starry had settled in, Anna called the thirteen members of the Ten into her conference room slash office.
+"So, now how do we meet the"